AppCivico/appcivico-ckan-comovamos/README.md

 #### docker-compose.yml
 Defines the set of services required to run CKAN.
 Read the [docker-compose.yml reference](http://docs.docker.com/compose/yml/) to understand and edit.

 ---
-# Usage for deploy a new instance

-1. Clone this repo and walk into the home directory.
-1. `./unzip-sources.sh`    # decompress source code into the correct paths
-1. `./build-images.sh`     # build the Dockerfiles (go take a coffee)
-1. `./generate-configs.sh` # generate ckan.ini and copy an who.ini
-1. `docker-compose up`     # with Docker-compose or Vagrant

----
 ## Running commands inside the container